Kodali-N/CustomerChurnDashboard/README.md

 using pandas, I removed the records with missing values, which addded upto only 0.15% of the total data.
 I further removed columns such as Customer ID and tenure.
-Before remving the tenure column, new colum:'Tenure Bins' was created to group customers based on their tenure period.
+Before removing the tenure column, new colum:'Tenure Bins' was created to group customers based on their tenure period.